sjPlot/Relaunch64/README.md

 ### New features
 * added support for CA65
 * added support for DreamAss
-* added ACME macro and math function support
+* added ACME macro and math function support (syntax highlighting, auto-completion)
 * goto prev/next error also searches inside included files (even not opened files, which will be opened then)
 * goto error now scrolls the log to the related line with error description
-* auto-completion for functions, macros and scripting commands (Kick Assembler, 64tass, DreamAss) (press ctrl+shift+space while typing)
+* auto-completion for functions, macros and scripting commands (ACME, Kick Assembler, 64tass, DreamAss) (press ctrl+shift+space while typing)
 * automatic goto error line when compiling errors occur
 * last 15 recently used find terms will be stored per session
 * added quick references (menu view)